xambaoms/lab/Network/basic-networking/README.md

 # Azure Networking hands-on lab step-by-step

-## Abstract and learning objectives
+## Overview

-In this hands-on lab, you will setup and configure virtual networks in a secure hub-and-spoke design.
+ In this hands-on lab, you will setup a virtual networks in a hub-and-spoke design.
 You will also learn how to secure virtual networks by implementing Azure Firewall, network security groups and application security groups, as well as configure route tables on the subnets in your virtual network.
 Additionally, you will set up access to the virtual network via a jump box and provision a site-to-site VPN connection from another virtual network, providing emulation of hybrid connectivity from an on-premises environment.

-At the end of this hands-on lab, you will be better able to configure Azure networking components.
+At the end of this hands-on lab, you will be better able to configure Azure networking components and you will be learning:

-## Overview

-You have been asked by Woodgrove Financial Services to provision a proof of concept deployment that will be used by the Woodgrove team to gain familiarity with a complex Virtual Networking deployment, including all of the components that enable the solution.
-Specifically, the Woodgrove team will be learning:

 -   How to bypass system routing to accomplish custom routing scenarios.

+- How to setup and configure a virtual network and subnets on Azure

 -   How to capitalize on load balancers to distribute load and ensure service availability.